cewing/training.python_web/resources/common/zodb-install-instructions.rst

 Virtualenv
 ----------

 With that prep work out of the way, you're ready to start.
-First, set up a
+First, you'll need to set up a virtualenv.
+Working with virtualenv is something we will cover in session 3, so **if you are not comfortable or have never seen virtualenv before, you probably want to wait to take these next steps**.

-virtualenv:
+These instructions assume you will be manually creating a virtualenv rather than installing virtualenv with pip or easy_install.
+If you need a copy of the ``virtualenv.py`` file, you can find it in the same ``resources/common`` directory where these instructions are located.
+Once you have a copy, simply:

 .. code-block:: bash